cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 # start ambassador container, linking to postgres
 # -p map port 3031 from within container to outside
 sudo docker run --name host2_ambassador -d --link postgres:postgres -p 3031:3031 svendowideit/ambassador

+# you can chekck that your containers are running with
+sudo docker ps

+# if there's a problem check the logs (stdout of your container)
+sudo docker logs container_name
 ```

 #### Building from GitHub